polterguy/phosphorusfive/README.md

 Mono and/or .Net.
 Which allows you to use Active Events in for instance desktop applications.

-## Getting started with phosphorus.ajax
+## Getting started with p5.ajax

 If you wish, you can of course use only p5.ajax in existing or new web forms apps.
-Create a reference to *"lib/phosphorus.ajax.dll"* in your asp.net web application
+Create a reference to *"lib/p5.ajax.dll"* in your ASP.NET web application.

 Then modify your web.config, and make sure it has something like this inside its *"system.web"* section to recognize the Phosphorus.Ajax controls.